Cumin & Blood Orange Roasted Chicken Thighs

 2 additional blood oranges, thinly sliced and seeded

-Pat chicken thighs dry with a paper towel and season generously with salt and pepper; let sit while you make the marinade.
+Pat the chicken thighs dry with a paper towel and season generously with salt and pepper.
+Let sit while you make the marinade.

-In a small bowl, whisk together 1 tablespoon of the olive oil, cumin, juice and zest of the limes and blood orange, and honey.
-Pour marinade over chicken either in a bowl, Tupperware or a resealable plastic bag.
-Spread the marinade around so all the chicken is evenly coated.
-Let sit at least 30 minutes and up to overnight in the fridge.
-To note: if the chicken thighs have been in the fridge, pull them out 30 minutes before you plan to cook them.
+In a small bowl, whisk together 1 tablespoon of the olive oil, ground cumin, juice and zest of the limes and blood orange, and honey.
+Pour the marinade over chicken either in a large mixing bowl, resealable plastic bag and toss to coat.
+Let marinate for at least 30 minutes, or refrigerated up to overnight.
+(Note: if the chicken thighs have been in the fridge, pull them out 30 minutes before cooking).

-To cook, heat the remaining tablespoon of olive oil in a cast iron skillet over medium-high heat, until hot but not smoking.
-Nestle chicken thighs, skin side down, until fat renders and the skin is a deep golden brown and it’s beginning to crisp – about 10-12 minutes.
+Heat the remaining tablespoon of olive oil in a cast iron skillet over medium-high heat.
+Once hot, add in the chicken thighs (working in batches if necessary), skin side down.
+Sear until the fat renders and the skin is a deep golden brown and crispy, about 8 minutes.
 Transfer the thighs to a plate or cutting board.
-At this point, the thighs will not be fully cooked through, but the skin should be nicely seared.
-To note: if all the thighs do not fit in the skillet at one time, work in batches or divide the thighs between 2 skillets.
+(At this point, the thighs will not be fully cooked through, but the skin should be nicely seared).

-Add the thinly sliced blood oranges and garlic to the skillet with the rendered chicken fat and cook for about 5-7 minutes, until the citrus slices are starting to caramelize.
-Take the citrus slices out with tongs and set aside on a plate.
+Add the thinly sliced blood oranges and garlic to the skillet with the rendered chicken fat.
+Cook for about 5 minutes, flipping once halfway through, until the citrus slices are starting to caramelize.
+Remove the citrus slices from the pan and set aside.

-Serve warm, garnished with cilantro leaves, flakey salt, and freshly cracked black pepper.
+Serve warm, garnished with fresh cilantro leaves, flakey sea salt, and freshly cracked black pepper.